-Who Would You Pick to Play the Remarkable Bessie Stringfield in a Film?
+Who Would You Pick To Play The Remarkable Bessie Stringfield In A Film?

 She earned money by performing motorcycle stunts in carnival

-discrimination, racism and sexism.
+discrimination and racism.
 She was even forced to sleep outdoors or at gas stations, on her motorcycle, since hotels and lodgings refused

 her accommodation.